kosmonautdnb/PCSpeaker-WatcomC/README.md

 Works with PMODE/W, which is included in a ZIP file in the repository.

-PMODE/W can handle up to 256 MB of memory, while Dos4GW only handles about 32 MB.
+PMODE/W can handle up to 256 MB of memory (needs pmwsetup.exe on your exe file), while Dos4GW only handles about 32 MB.

 The formats: ".amf",".abc",".pat" don't work.
 Look into stdafx.h to fix these formats.